I Married an Angel: Productions

 It was staged by New York City Center's "Encores!" in March 2019.

 Film and radio

-In 1942, MGM made the musical into a musical film starring Jeanette MacDonald and Nelson Eddy.
+In 1942, MGM made the musical into a musical film starring Jeanette MacDonald and Nelson Eddy, but as was invariably the case with film adaptations of Rodgers & Hart, the story is entirely different, and the songs are mostly not from the play.
 A 1952 radio production starred Gordon MacRae and Lucille Norman was also produced.